 Gitmo spokesman Robert Durand told me that Geneva Conventions prevent me from speaking to the detainees.
 For them to be allowed interviews would make them a spectacle.
 Silencing them, it is implied, is for their own good.

-In the Bad Old Days of Gitmo, Donald Rumsfeld called detainees “the worst of the worst”.
+In the Bad Old Days of Gitmo, Donald Rumsfeld called detainees “the worst of the worst.”
 But that was long ago.
 In Gitmo Now, the JTF's mission is “safe, legal, transparent humane care,” as if, instead of men, they were guarding 164 gerbils.

 Detainees may stay in Gitmo now until they die.
 But on the bright side, they get condiment packets with their meals: honey and olive oil!
-Compliant prisoners can take art classes, look at sailing magazines and, if they are extremely cooperative, even listen to MP3s.
+Compliant prisoners can take art classes, look at sailing magazines, and even, if they are extremely cooperative, listen to MP3s.
 Gone, Gitmo officials claim, are the stress positions of former days.
 Now, if detainees inform on each other, interrogators reward them with pizza.

 Guantanamo guard First Lieutenant Smith told me that “here [detainees] have more opportunities to enjoy themselves than in the places where they're from.”

 But though guards sign nondisclosure agreements when they leave, a few will speak about the old days.
 Brandon Neely, a Houston cop who served as a prison guard in 2002, told me: “We didn't get no training.
 Before we even left the States, we were told the Geneva Convention was not… (in effect)… Before you walked in, they would tell you, don’t forget: These guys are the worst of the worst.
 They’ll kill you and they’ll kill your families in a heartbeat.”